zhongcheng1985/crawler/PROJECT_DOCUMENTATION.md

 ## Deployment

 1. **Agent Service**: Run on port 8000 with WebSocket support
+2. **Dispatcher**: Run on port 8080 for load balancing
-2. **Dashboard**: Run on separate port with MySQL database
+3. **Dashboard Backend**: Run on separate port with MySQL database
+4. **Dashboard Frontend**: Build and serve static files
-3. **Chrome Extension**: Load into Chrome browser instances
+5. **Chrome Extension**: Load into Chrome browser instances
-4. **Database**: MySQL server with provided schema
+6. **Database**: MySQL server with provided schema

-This system provides a powerful foundation for web automation, scraping, and monitoring with enterprise-grade features for session management, monitoring, and scalability.
+This system provides a powerful foundation for web automation, scraping, and monitoring with enterprise-grade features for session management, monitoring, scalability, and modern user interface.